ColtonDx/Proxmox-P.A.C.T./README.md

 - `--local` - Run directly on Proxmox host (no SSH needed)
 - `--templates=LIST` - Comma-separated list of templates to build (e.g., debian12,ubuntu2404, all, debian, ubuntu)
 - `--custom-packerfile=PATH` - Path to custom Packer template file (used with --packer)
+- `--custom-ansible=PATH` - Path to custom Ansible playbook for template customization (default: ./Ansible/Playbooks/image_customizations.yml)
+- `--packer-token-id=TOKEN` - Proxmox API Token ID for Packer (required with --packer, or prompted in interactive mode)
+- `--packer-token-secret=SECRET` - Proxmox API Token Secret for Packer (required with --packer, or prompted in interactive mode)

 **Examples**: